 3,000-Year-Old Ball Game Where Winners Lost Their Heads Is Revived in Mexico

 In order to commemorate and honor Mexican heritage, teams from Mexico and Belize competed against each other in a three millennia-old game known as Ulama.
-The game took place in the ancient Mayan city of Teotihuacan on Saturday, gathering a large crowd of fans cheering and celebrating their ancient Mesoamerican roots.
+The game took place in the ancient Mayan city of Teotihuacan in April, 2017, gathering a large crowd of fans cheering and celebrating their ancient Mesoamerican roots.